dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 <img src="/public/images/twitterbeatdastreet/VennEpiphany.jpg" alt="Venn Epiphany" style="max-width: 400px; width: 100%;"/>

-It seems obvious now, but I never went into my side projects to discover signals, and looking at the information, the perfect trade would have been a pair trade shorting TWTR and buying FB (owner of Instagram).
+It seems obvious now, but I never went into my side projects to discover signals.
+Looking at the information, the perfect trade would have been a pair trade shorting TWTR and buying FB (owner of Instagram).
 But I felt I had missed the boat on TWTR.
 I actually hadn't, but I've been burned by bottom fishing before and I wasn't going to do that again.
 Not me, no sir.